 The Differential Leucocyte Count 1,3,4,5,9,10,11,12,13,18,19,20

 Accuracy depends on having a well stained monolayer smear, the counting method and experience.
-Counting is done using oil immersion (1000x) and 100 cells should be counted.
-More cells can be counted but statistically greater accuracy does not occur until 400 cells are counted.
+Counting is

 Consideration should also be given to general cell morphology, polychromasia and blood parasites.
 Besides random selection of fields, there are 3 basic methods: